Skip to Content

 Using the Bundled Package

-After publishing the bundled package to NPM, it can be installed and used in other projects like any other NPM package:
+After publishing the bundled package to NPM, you can install and use it in other projects like any other NPM package:

 npm install my-api-bundle

-All features described in the TypeScript article are available to the bundled method, including client-side validation, custom options, queryKey method and more.
+All features described in the TypeScript article remain available to the bundled RPC modules.

-Schema is available under schema import as well as a property for every method individually:
+The Schema is available via the schema import, as well as a property on every method individually:

 import { schema, UserRPC } from 'my-api-bundle'; console.log(schema.segments[''].controllers.UserRPC.handlers.getUser.validation.params); console.log(UserRPC.getUser.schema.validation.params);

-Note that the openapi object that’s usually available in the vovk-client/openapi isn’t bundled as it will bloat the package size.
-The schema module usually available in vovk-client/schema also isn’t present in order to keep the bundle flow simple by using only a single entry point.
+Note that the openapi object that is usually available from vovk-client/openapi is not bundled, as it would significantly increase the package size.
+The schema module that is usually available from vovk-client/schema is also omitted to keep the bundling flow simple by using only a single entry point.

-The bundle methods can be used as LLM tools that will invoke corresponding HTTP endpoints when called.
+The bundled methods can be used as AI tools that will invoke the corresponding HTTP endpoints when called:

 • ✨ Segmented bundle — create separate bundles for each segment.